Mary, Turkmenistan: History

 In 1968, huge reserves of natural gas were discovered 20 kilometers west of the city in the Shatlyk Gas Field.

 Mary became the center of Mary Province on 18 May 1992, after the collapse of the Soviet Union and the Turkmen proclamation of independence.

 In the 2000s, many streets and new residential areas were built.
 The new airport terminal was constructed, as was a new building for the Turkmen State Power Engineering Institute, a theater, the new library, a new historical museum, the Palace of Spirituality (Ruhiýet Köşgi), the Margush Hotel, a medical diagnostic center, the Ene Mähri obstetric-pediatric medical center, the Gurbanguly Hajji Mosque, a stadium, an equestrian complex, an indoor swimming pool, and a new railway station.

 In 2012, the city was declared one of the cultural capitals of the CIS.

+Climate

+Administrative context

+The city of Mary is the capital of Mary Region.
+Mary is a city of district-level importance, meaning that it is not part of any district, and is administratively directly subordinate to the region.
+However, there also is Mary District which surrounds the city.
+The administrative center of the district is also the city of Mary, despite not being part of it.

+The city of Mary includes the town of Saparmyrat Türkmenbaşy, and the villages of Mülkburkaz, Soltanyz, and Ýolly.

 Economy

 Mary is Turkmenistan's fourth-largest city and a large industrial center for the natural gas and cotton industries, two of the nation's major export earners.
 It is a trade center for cotton, cereals, hides, and wool.